niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

    During development, it was determined that adding a login form could be important, primarily for integration tests used by other services.
    To add a test user:
     1. Open the tools/add_login_form_user.sql file.
     2. Replace placeholder values with your desired user data.
     3. Execute the script:
        ```shell
        mysql < tools/add_login_form_user.sql
        ```

-### Set up .env file
+### .env File Setup

 To deploy the Authorization Server and Resource Server, you must create a .env file containing all required environment variables.
 This file centralizes configuration details for database access, encryption, and integration with EJBCA and HSM components.
-   Create a file named .env in the root of your project and define the following variables:
+Create a .env file in the root of your project and define the following variables:

    ```
    # --- Spring Configuration ---
    SPRING_PROFILES_ACTIVE=docker
    SPRING_DATASOURCE_USERNAME={database_username}
    SPRING_DATASOURCE_PASSWORD={database_password}
+   SPRING_DATASOURCE_DB_NAME={database_name}
+   SPRING_DATASOURCE_DB_URL={database_url} # Example: host.docker.internal:3306 or localhost:3306

    SYMMETRIC_SECRET_KEY=      # a BASE64-encoded value of an AES secret key for token encryption

    # --- Secret Key Encryption ---